MrYsLab/python_banyan/docs/one_gpio_demos.md

 # Introduction To The Demos

-In this section, we will introduce three demonstration programs that control the Arduino, ESP-8266, and Raspberry Pi hardware targets, using common OneGPIO Application Components.
+This section will introduce three demonstration programs that control the Arduino, ESP-8266, and Raspberry Pi hardware targets, using common OneGPIO Application Components.

 The demo programs included are:

 1. An LED blink program.
-2. A tkinter GPIO Demonstration Station.
+2. A Tkinter GPIO Demonstration Station.
 3. A Web-based GPIO Demonstration Station.

-A single OneGPIO Application Component is provided for the blink demo, and one for the tkinter demo, each containing the
+A single OneGPIO Application Component is provided for the blink demo and one for the Tkinter demo, each containing the
 GPIO control logic to run their respective demos.

  For the Web Demonstration